Columbia Pictures: Logo

+History

-Originally in 1924, Columbia Pictures used a logo featuring a female Roman soldier holding a shield in her left hand and a stick of wheat in her right hand, which appears to be based on the Standing Liberty quarter used from 1916 to 1930.
-The logo changed in 1928 with a new woman (Columbia, the female representative of America) wearing a draped flag and torch.
-The woman wore the stola and carried the palla of ancient Rome, and above her were the words "A Columbia Production" ("A Columbia Picture" or "Columbia Pictures Corporation") written in an arch.
-The illustration was based upon the actress Evelyn Venable, known for providing the voice of The Blue Fairy in Walt Disney's Pinocchio.
+Originally in 1924, Columbia Pictures used a logo featuring a female Roman soldier holding a shield in her left hand and a stick of wheat in her right hand, which was based on actress Doris Doscher (known as the model for the statue on the Pulitzer Fountain) as the Standing Liberty quarter used from 1916 to 1930, though the studio's version was given longer hair.
+In 1928, Columbia used two logos.
+The first introduced a new woman wearing a radiate crown and a peplos, and holding a torch in the center of a ribbon-shaped ring similar to the MGM logo, with the slogan "Gems of the Screen", itself a takeoff on the song "Columbia, the Gem of the Ocean".
+The second had her wearing a draped flag and holding a torch that radiates flickers.
+The woman wore a headdress, the stola and carried the palla of ancient Rome, and above her are the words "A Columbia Production" ("A Columbia Picture" or "Columbia Pictures Corporation"), written in an arch.
+The illustration for the latter logo was based upon the actress Evelyn Venable, known for providing the voice of the Blue Fairy in Walt Disney's Pinocchio.
+The former logo continued to be in use for films intertitles with "The End" until 1933.
+Its slogan later inspired the renaming of the Charles Mintz Studio into Screen Gems.

-In 1936, the logo was changed: the Torch Lady now stood on a pedestal, wore no headdress, and the text "Columbia" appeared in chiseled letters behind her.
-Pittsburgh native Jane Chester Bartholomew, whom Harry Cohn discovered, portrayed the Torch Lady in the logo.
+In 1936, the logo was changed into the well known look: the Torch Lady now stood on a pedestal, wore no headdress, and the text "Columbia" appeared in chiseled letters behind her.
+A new form of animation was used on the logo as well, with a torch that radiates light instead of flickers and a cloudy background.
+Pittsburgh native Jane Chester Bartholomew, whom Harry Cohn discovered working as an extra at Columbia, portrayed the Torch Lady in the logo.
 There were several variations to the logo over the years—significantly, a color version was done in 1943 for The Desperadoes.
 Two years earlier, the flag became just a drape with no markings.
 The latter change came after a federal law was passed making it illegal to wear an American flag as clothing.
-1976's Taxi Driver was one of the last films released before the "Torch Lady" was revamped, although the classic logo would be later used in several Columbia releases, generally to match the year a given film is set in.
+In the 1950s, the woman's robe was redrawn and shaded with a plunging neckline and an exposed slipper-clad foot.
+1976's Taxi Driver was one of the last films released before the "Torch Lady" was revamped.
+A majestic horn sounder (a la 20th Century Fox) was used as the theme for the two 1928 logos and the 1936 logo.
+To date, the 1936 version is the studio's longest used logo after forty years.